Bifidobacterium lactis Bi-07

 Also relevant: see all strains in the database which have been researched for bloating.

-Bifidobacterium lactis Bi-07 for Post-Colonoscopy Pain
+Bifidobacterium lactis Bi-07 and Post-Colonoscopy Pain

 Up to 20% of patients may experience abdominal pain post colonoscopy; this is believed to be due to alterations in the gut flora, so probiotics have been considered to be one of the best potentially helpful natural solutions.